 In case you haven’t noticed, Earth Day is not only a chance to celebrate our planet, it’s also a great platform for companies to broadcast their commitment to protecting the environment.
-The headlines are filled this week with popular brand-name corporations launching “green” Earth Day campaigns.
+As April 22 approaches in the U.S., headlines talk about popular brand-name corporations launching “green” Earth Day campaigns.
 Take, for instance, American Eagle Outfitters.
 The apparel company is teaming up with Brad Pitt’s Make It Right organization to recycle denim jeans into insulation that can be used in affordable homes for communities in need.

 And it was no coincidence that on Monday Apple, the maker of all things iCool, published its latest Environmental Responsibility Report detailing the company’s commitment to “leave the world better than we found it.”
 Apple recently announced that it would be buying 36,000 acres of forestland in order to responsibly and sustainably manage its paper supply chain for items such as packaging and marketing materials.

 ‘Conscious and Active’

 Both of these are examples of Corporate Social Responsibility — CSR in the alphabet of business acronyms.
 This is when companies place ethical concerns before making profits, and often help the community, humanity and, in this case, the environment as a result.
 While many businesses just talk about their desires to give back and follow sustainable practices, others, like Apple, integrate CSR into the very fabric of their business strategy.
 It is a genuine business approach for some companies and not just a chance to look stunning beneath the public relations spotlight.

 Alice Beittel, 17 and a senior at Bishop O’ Dowd High School in Oakland, Calif., has explored the topic of corporate social responsibility as the chair of her school’s Students for Sustainability Committee and as a member of the student advisory board for Turning Green, a student-led global movement devoted to education and advocacy around environmentally sustainable and socially responsible choices.
 She reflects often — and especially on Earth Day — about why she feels businesses “are morally responsible to replenish and sustain the sources that provide foundations for their economic success.